 She pulled into the drive-through of Starbucks, her body craving a mocha.
 With an extra shot of espresso and extra whip cream.
 It had been one of those kinds of days where all she could think about was medicating the heartache with sweetness.

-Ahead of her was a woman in a blue Toyota Carola with lots of curly red hair.
+Ahead of her was a woman in an bright orange car with lots of curly red hair.
 She had one of those carrying voices that was not just loud, but sounded like she was always perky and cheerful.
 As the woman finished her order (an Extra Hot Caramel Macchiato and a Blueberry Scone), a giant dog with a slobbery tongue stuck his head out the passenger window.
 It was a Bernese Mountain Dog and he was grinning.

 Dogs in cars always looked so happy.
 She longed to feel joy -or anything – that strongly again.
 Briefly she wondered if getting a big old dog was the answer to experiencing that deep sense of happiness.